 Having studied science and been fascinated by Science Fiction stories growing up (Start Trek, Star Wars among others), I am absolutely in love with science.
 To me, science is the practical foundation for how we live, and it frustrates me no end to see so many people in the USA have a problem with science, largely due to Christian fundamentalism.
 Without science, our world would be a much poorer place to live, IMO.
 Physics, astronomy, biology, chemistry….these disciplines and those who devote their lives to them, have been found to describe our world and universe so amazingly well, they allow us to fly across the ocean in mere hours, rather than sail for weeks; we can communicate instantly with people all over the world via text, FaceTime, Google Hangouts; our cars get lighter, stronger, and safer; solar energy is proving to be an abundant source of energy without all the pollution…none of these would exist without science.

 And yet, science alone does not provide all answers.
 Somehow, within our deepest being, there is a longing for more, for something greater, something more profound.
 Throughout history, religions and philosophy have sought answers for profound questions, such as “Why are we here?” or “What is the Meaning of Life?” or “Are we alone in this vast universe; if we are or aren’t, what does that mean?”
-I grew up Roman Catholic and ALWAYS had a profound belief in God; while I have left Christianity and all organized religion, I absolutely still believe in Being, the Abyss, the Divine…..there are no single words that are adequate to the overwhelming sense of the Infinite that I have experienced, but those words are like signposts to help my limited mind explain something so beyond our human existence.
+I grew up Roman Catholic and had a profound belief in God; but now I have left Christianity and all organized religion, yet Zen Buddhism has offered me a path to peace and contentment that science can not.

-I find it so sad that many believe there must be a choice between science and faith.
 Having read the Bible from cover-to-cover, quite frankly, I don’t understand why people think it’s supposed to tell us how the Universe actually works.
 It’s about how to live, not about cell mitosis, star birth and death, black holes, electrical fields, etc; so why is it taken that way?
 Every one of the world’s great religions was formed during a time when understanding of these issues was either supremely limited or not even imagined; if we wouldn’t use a science textbook from even 25 years ago because it is so outdated, why use a religious text that is hundreds or thousands of years old for that purpose?
-I believe it is absolutely possible to be BOTH a person of faith AND a person of science.
-Let your faith be your faith, and science be science.

 Quite literally, there could be an almost infinite number of examples of such dichotomies, except they really aren’t dichotomies at all.
 They are all different sides of the same coin, hence the need to find the balance and acceptance of BOTH sides.